Alloy Artifacts |

 The overall length is 9.8 inches, and the finish is chrome plating.

-The "JIS-B4632" marking refers to the JIS standard for box-end wrenches, presumably indicating that the company has a JIS certification for box wrenches.
+The "JIS-B4632" marking refers to the JIS standard for box-end wrenches.
+(Note though that the wrench is not marked with the JIS symbol.)

 Dia Seikō (ダイヤ精工) was a maker of wrenches and other tools operating in Sanjō City, Niigata prefecture.
 Dia Seikō was the successor in 1984 to Inoue Seisakusho, a maker of tools with roots going back to 1930.